 Located not far from the European Union Headquarters, Brussels Grand Place is listed as a UNESCO World Heritage Site, the central square of the city, and boasts the town hall.

-When looking for things to do in Belgium, this is the epicenter and one of the best tourist attractions.
+When looking for things to do in Belgium in summer, this is the epicenter and one of the best tourist attractions.
 The square is enclosed by opulent Guildhalls, the city’s Town Hall, and the City Museum.

 During the summer months, you will find live music playing in the square and it is where the city’s Christmas tree is erected each December.
 Every two years, a flower carpet is also lain in the square for a few days in August.